-I’ve just purchased the latest generation of iPad – the iPad Pro 2018.
+I’ve just purchased the latest generation of iPad Pro.
 It’s a beautiful device and I’m finding that it is helping me with a number of things in my job as a teacher.

 I’d like to share my findings with you.

 In the past I would bring student notebooks, data printed on paper and my own thoughts and suggestions to parents’ evening.
 This was inefficient, and involved quite a lot of heavy-carrying.

 Now I use my iPad Pro and it’s brilliant:

 - I scan student work to my iPad using the CamScanner app (this is an app were you basically take a photograph and the iPad scans the photo like a document).
 I can then show the parents the student work on my iPad screen – I can even zoom in to show specific details.

 - With a simple ‘double-tap’ of the Apple Pencil on the home screen, I can open a notes page allowing me to write things down that I discuss with parents

 - My iPad can link to Google Sheets, so I can literally show the parents the latest assessment data for that class and discuss the progress of the student

 Here’s a screen shot of some notes I made in a recent parents’ evening on the IPad Pro:

 Probably the biggest way that the IPad Pro has helped me with my job is by allowing me to quickly annotate student work with the Apple Pencil, and then save that work as a pdf.